programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 Historians working with digital methods and text-based material are often confronted with PDF files that need to be converted to plain text.
 Whether you are interested in network analysis, named entity recognition, corpus linguistics, text reuse, or any other type of text-based analysis, good quality [Optical Character Recognition](https://perma.cc/9TQL-X6WP) (OCR), which transforms a PDF to a computer-readable file,  will be the first step.
 However, OCR becomes trickier when dealing with historical fonts and characters, damaged manuscripts or low-quality scans.
 Fortunately, tools such as [Tesseract](https://perma.cc/WW8P-FC36), [TRANSKRIBUS](https://perma.cc/8G54-AF4A), [OCR4all](https://perma.cc/W2V7-HFHF), [eScriptorium](https://perma.cc/99NE-78UV) and [OCR-D](https://perma.cc/L6VF-8ZPS) (among others) have allowed humanities scholars to work with all kinds of documents, from handwritten nineteenth-century letters to medieval manuscripts.

 Despite these great tools, it can still be difficult to find an OCR solution that aligns with our technical knowledge, can be easily integrated within a workflow, or can be applied to a multilingual/diverse corpus without requiring any extra input from the user.
-This tutorial offers a possible alternative by introducing two ways of combining Google Vision's character recognition with Tesseract's layout detection.
+This lesson offers a possible alternative by introducing two ways of combining Google Vision's character recognition with Tesseract's layout detection.
 [Google Cloud Vision](https://perma.cc/GN54-DJER) is one of the best 'out-of-the-box' tools when it comes to recognising individual characters but, contrary to Tesseract, it has poor layout recognition capabilities.
 Combining both tools creates a "one-size-fits-most" method that will generate high-quality OCR outputs for a wide range of documents.

 The principle of exploring different combinations of tools to create customised workflows is widely applicable in digital humanities projects, where tools tailored to our data are not always available.

-## The pros and cons of Google Vision, Tesseract, and combining the two
+## The Pros and Cons of Google Vision, Tesseract, and their Powers Combined

 ### Google Vision